 ||In-store and online at Bed Bath & Beyond as well as other Solar Shield brand retailers.||$$|

 A vacuum is the most popular and fastest way to lift dirt, sand, and grit off your floor.
 A good quality vacuum can cut your cleaning time in half.

-When it comes to cleaning your bamboo floor, not all vacuums are created equal.
+When it comes to cleaning your bamboo floor, though, not all vacuums are created equal.
 There are several specific features your new vacuum should have.
-We did the homework for you so you won’t be swindled out of your hard-earned cash by the door-to-door vacuum salesperson.
+We did the homework for you so you won’t be swindled out of your hard-earned cash by the vacuum salesperson.

 |Bissell PowerEdge Hard Floor Vacuum||

 ||In-store and online, Bed Bath & Beyond, Amazon||$$$|

 When you only need to spot-clean or don’t feel like dragging out the vacuum, it’s a good idea to have a broom on hand.
 While there’s nothing necessarily wrong with your good old-fashioned bristle broom, it may only do a mediocre job of cleaning your floor.

 A microfiber dust mop is a welcome alternative to a bristle broom.
 Dust mops feature a flexible microfiber head that works like a magnet to attract dust, dirt, grime, and hair.
 It lifts away dirt and debris more effectively than a traditional broom that tends to just push the dirt around.